Boston medic reflects on marathon bombing

 Just doing her job

 The fact that a mass casualty incident structure was already in place at the Boston Marathon was also a best case scenario, and a saving grace.

 “We had an MCI within an MCI,” she said.
 “Shame on us if it didn’t go well.”

-Over the eight months since the incident, Dwyer has heard many stories about survivors being reunited with rescuers, along with efforts to show appreciation toward Boston EMTs with gifts and recognitions.
+Since the incident, Dwyer has heard many stories about survivors being reunited with rescuers, along with efforts to show appreciation toward Boston EMTs with gifts and recognitions.